Murtaza01/obsidian-vault/homework/poetry/poetry_exam2.md

 Iambic Pentameter: A line of a poem composed of 10 syllables (five iambic feet).
 Iambic Hexameter (Alexandrine): A line of a poem composed of 12 syllables (six iambic feet).

-# Sonnet 1 By Edmund Spenser
+# AMORETTI By Edmund Spenser

 AMORETTI: Is a sonnet sequence dedicated to one person.

-AMORETTI means little love message or little cupid,
-He wrote these sonnets for his wife Elizabeth.
+AMORETTI means little love message or little cupid, Edmund wrote these sonnets for his wife Elizabeth.

+In sonnet sequence the sonnets are numbered not named.

+# Sonnet 1

 In Sonnet 1 Edmund talks about how he would happy if his beloved reads his poems, he envy the pages that